Irene Griffey - Spiritualist Medium

 Because of the success of her work a year earlier, Irene Griffey

-had been invited to Campbell River by the North Island Wholistic
+had been invited by the North Island Wholistic

 Society to give a lecture and public demonstration, appear on radio